-Our graduate midwives strive for the highest standards of practice and learning in a supportive environment, to become valued and experienced analytical midwives.
+Our Registered Graduate Midwives strive for the highest standards of practice and learning in a supportive environment, to become valued and experienced midwives.

 Applications are invited from Bachelor of Midwifery, Bachelor of Nursing/Midwifery and Postgraduate Diploma of Midwifery Graduates.

-Over the 12 month program you will gain experience in our delivery suite, ante/post natal ward and special care nursery.
+Over the 12 month program you will gain experience in our birth suite, ante/post-natal ward and special care nursery.

 For double-degree applicants a rotation to a medical/surgical area may be possible.

 The program begins with an orientation to introduce you to Epworth Freemasons.
 Five study days are scheduled throughout the year, focusing on professional issues and ongoing education.

 Epworth Freemasons offers a supportive, professional environment with supernumerary time with clinical midwife nurse specialist and clinical midwife / nurse educator support.